|

 Krynicky (both modules need to be installed).
 Next, put the location and

-to the Edit Execute menu item.
-In this form, fill in the location of the
+the Edit Execute menu item.
+In this form, fill in the location of the script,

-script, and your name for the command, into the fields, see the fields
+and your name for the command, into the fields, see the fields outlined in red

-outlined in red in the below figure (adapt the path to the location you used
+in the below figure (adapt the path to the location you used to save the

 Simple, not?
 The scripts can be downloaded using the following links( best